montanastorytelling/itest-trainings/index.md

    us via email <storytelling@montana.edu> and we will give you access to a virtual machine that you can access through a web browser.
 3. Download starter world.
 Download the Alice "starter world" we will be using for our lesson.
-Follow this link to download: [TOOD:LINK]
+Follow [this link](./assets/beaded-bag-starter.a2w) to download.
 4. Peruse more details.
 This webpage contains materials needed for the training.
    Please bookmark this link, and feel free to take a look prior to 3/21!